I hold a PhD in Physics (Experimental

 supervision of Dr. Dia-Eddin Arafah and Dr. Rami M.

-Ali, I designed and built the Coincident Rutherford Backscattering
+Ali, I designed, built, and optimized the Coincident Rutherford Backscattering

 Spectrometry (CRBS) apparatus at the University of Jordan Van